TnTech-ECE/F25_Team5_InductionHeaterController/Reports/Conceptual Design.md

 - #### PCB Subsystem

 The induction heater controller is physically and electrically supported by the Printed Circuit Board (PCB) Subsystem.
-It brings together power electronics, sensors, a microcontroller, and a user interface component into a single unit.
-The PCB ensures proper routing of signals, grounding, and isolation between high- and low-voltage regions, while maintaining mechanical integrity and electromagnetic compatibility.
+It unites power electronics, sensors, embedded systems, and user interface components all together into a single component.
+The PCB has to gurantee correct routing of signals, comunication of components, grounding of wires, and isolation between voltage regions, otherwise failure is inbound.
+The PCB’s design directly impacts how accurately the controller can function and do what's is sole purpose is.

 #### Functional Overview